school-of-data/GIS-curriculum/module1/module1_pt-br.md

 ### Pedagogical Introduction

-This module serves as an introduction to QGIS.
+This module serves as an introduction to **QGIS**.
 At the end of this module, learners should be familiar with:

 *   what QGIS is
 *   QGIS interface